 This project (Archives & Records Center) was begun in 1996-97, under the direction of Deloria Jenkins and the late Pamela E. Wright, but was not completed.
-Some portions have been revised and others added by Mary L. McAfee, Coordinator of Archives.
+Some portions have been revised and others added by Mary L. McAfee, retired former Coordinator of Archives.

 The Benedict College Archives and Records was a combined unit, serving the preservation and historical curation needs of the College's written material.
 As of July 1, 1997, the two became separate units, each with its own coordinator.
 The Archives became part of the Learning Resources Center.